 More Corker Cork-Cutters

-In the late 1770s a John Corker, in the cork-cutting profession, was living in east London at ‘Bluegate Fields, Ratcliffe-highway’ near the church of St George-in-the-East (13).
+In the late 1770s a John Corker, in the cork-cutting profession, was living in east London at ‘Bluegate Fields, Ratcliffe-highway’ near the church of St George-in-the-East (15).
 It is not known if he was the same John Corker listed in the Westminster pollbook.
-Daniel Corker, the son of the cork-cutter John Corker and his wife Sarah, was baptised on 9 August 1778 at the east London church of St George-in-the-East (14).
+Daniel Corker, the son of the London cork-cutter John Corker and his wife Sarah, was baptised on 9 August 1778 at St George-in-the-East church (16).

 In the 1851 census Daniel Corker’s shop had returned to the High Street, Worcester;